My baby doesn’t want me, and I’m the MOM!?

 Parents in a similar situation have contributed their thoughts, too.

-My baby doesn’t want to go to me.
-She is 9 months old and really wants nothing to do with me and I am her mom!
+My baby doesn’t want me.
+She is 9 months old and really wants nothing to do with me, and I am her mom!

 What have I done wrong?
 I do everything for her all the time.
 It breaks my heart.